local-organic-worlds/key/README.md

 - No Accounts: You are assigned a temporary persona.

-- No Logs: We don't track your movement or your identity.
+- No Permanent Logs: We don't track your movement or your identity.

 - No History: There is no "Profile" to curate.
 You exist only in the now.

+- *Data Policy: We do not collect names or emails.
+To maintain network stability and enforce rate limits, our server temporarily sees your IP address and a session ID.
+This data is used solely for the "Scan" and is not sold, shared, or archived long-term.*

 ---